MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XLII-Rural-BusinessCooperative-Service-Rural-Utilities-Service-Department-Agriculture/part-4290-Rural-Business-Investment-Company-Rbic-Program/subpart-F-Changes-Ownership-Structure-Control/subjectgroup-ECFRe35624dcab6ee9d-Restrictions-Common-Control-Ownership-Two-More-RBICs/section-4290.460.md

 ##### § 4290.460 Restrictions on Common Control or ownership of two (or more) RBICs. #####

-Without the Secretary's prior written approval, you must not have an officer, director, manager, Control Person, or owner (with a direct or indirect ownership interest of at least 10 percent) who is also:
+Without the Agency's prior written approval, you must not have an officer, director, manager, Control Person, or owner (with a direct or indirect ownership interest of at least 10 percent) who is also:

 (a) An officer, director, manager, Control Person, or owner (with a direct or indirect ownership interest of at least 10 percent) of another RBIC; or